Jazz vs. Pelicans Player Props Betting Odds

 |AST

+- Jonas Valanciunas is putting up 13.1 points per game, 0.6 higher than Monday's prop total.

-- He averages 0.3 fewer rebounds than his prop bet Saturday of 5.5.
+- He grabs 8.7 rebounds per game, 0.8 fewer than his prop bet on Monday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.